 But the best part—Thirsty River Bar is open!
 We had been looking forward to Thirsty River the entire first half of the race, and were glad to see it open as expected.
+Drinking at Animal Kingdom is a favorite pastime of ours, especially during the Walt Disney World Marathon.
 I made a big mistake of getting a Spiced Excursion Ale.
 I love Spiced Excursion, but it is a potent taste for the middle of a marathon.

 Exiting Animal Kingdom you’ll encounter some great cheering from spectators and people heading to the park.
 This is also usually the first group of fans who are themselves offering food.
 If you’re a hygienic person, you maybe don’t take food from strangers or stick your hand into a bag of pretzels with everyone else.
 If you’re us, you grab as much food as you can eat or carry.